Jefferson County, Florida: 2010 census

 There were 5,646 households, out of which 26.9% had individuals under the age of 18 living with them, 47.30% were married couples living together, 15.10% had a female householder with no husband present, and 32.70% were non-families.
 28.1% of all households were made up of individuals, and 10.6% had someone living alone who was 65 years of age or older.
 The average household size was 2.38 and the average family size was 2.89.

 In the county, the population was spread out, with 18.6% under the age of 18, 8.20% from 18 to 24, 25.0% from 25 to 44, 32.30% from 45 to 64, and 16.5% who were 65 years of age or older.
 The median age was 44.1 years.
 For every 100 females, there were 109.6 males.
 For every 100 females age 18 and over, there were 110.00 males age 18 and over.

 The following income information is from the 2000 census.
 The median income for a household in the county was $32,998, and the median income for a family was $40,407.
 Males had a median income of $26,271 versus $25,748 for females.
 The per capita income for the county was $17,006.
 About 13.30% of families and 17.10% of the population were below the poverty line, including 21.70% of those under age 18 and 17.00% of those age 65 or over.

 Government and politics

-Jefferson County was one of only a handful of counties in the Florida Panhandle that usually favored the Democratic Party; in recent elections it is trending toward the Republicans.
-In 2008, Barack Obama won it by a smaller margin than John Kerry had in the 2004 presidential race, one of the few non-Ozark, non-Appalachian, or non-Arizona counties to do so.

-In 2016 it flipped and Donald Trump won the county.
-In 2018, it voted for both the winning Republican candidates in the governor's race (Ron DeSantis) and the Senate race (Rick Scott).
+Jefferson County, like most counties in the Florida Panhandle, historically voted for Democratic candidates.
+However, while most counties in the Panhandle started reliably voting for Republican candidates, Jefferson County has divided its support among Democratic and Republican candidates.
+From 2000 to 2012, while Democratic candidates for President won the county, the margin dwindled over time; in 2016, the county voted for Donald Trump, the first time that it had voted for a Republican presidential candidate since 1988.
+In 2020, Trump expanded his margin of victory.
+Jefferson County consistently backed Democratic candidates in statewide races, but in 2018, Ron DeSantis became the first Republican gubernatorial nominee to win Jefferson County since 1884.
+Donald Trump again increased his margin in 2024, winning the highest percentage of the vote for a Republican presidential candidate since Nixon in 1972.

 Education

 Jefferson County Schools is the school district of the county.
 It operates public schools, including Jefferson County Middle / High School.
+Private Aucilla Christian Academy enrolls about half as many students as the Jefferson County public schools.

 Library

 Jefferson County's library is the R.J.
 Bailar Public Library, a member of the Wilderness Coast Public Libraries Cooperative.
-Wilderness Coast Public Libraries.
+It is located in the building that once housed the old Jefferson High School library.